aces/Loris/README.md

  * PHP <b>7.2</b> or higher
  * [Composer](https://getcomposer.org/)

-<b>Note:</b>
- * Composer should be run with --no-dev option unless you are an active LORIS developer.
+_Composer should be run with --no-dev option unless you are an active LORIS developer._

 Consult the [LORIS Wiki](https://github.com/aces/Loris/wiki/Setup) page on this [Install process](https://github.com/aces/Loris/wiki/Installing-Loris) for more information.